 Estate planning applies to families that own real estate.
 It also applies to families with members who have special needs or children of any age.

-- Durable Power of Attorney declares who will be in charge of financial decisions when you aren’t able to do so, whether this is a temporary or permanent situation.
+- Your Durable Power of Attorney declares who will be in charge of financial decisions when you aren’t able to do so, whether this is a temporary or permanent situation.
+This documents avoids the need for your family to seek a guardianship over your estate which is time consuming and costly.

-- Advance Directive for Healthcare (Healthcare Proxy).
-This designates a person to make medical decisions for you in the event of temporary or permanent incapacity.
+- Your Healthcare Power of Attorney designates a person to make medical decisions for you in the event of temporary or permanent incapacity.
+This documents avoids the need for your family to seek a guardianship over your person which is time consuming and costly.

 Without these tools in place the state in which you live will make the decisions for you.